 Find out about the projects Sydney Nano members are working on, and if you are interested in applying visit Research Supervisor Connect.
 We offer internal scholarships and funding opportunities to University of Sydney students and postdoctoral fellows who are working with Sydney Nano members.

-We have also recently announced five Grand Challenge projects which will have significant social, economic and scientific impact.
+We have also announced six Grand Challenge projects in 2018 which will have significant social, economic and scientific impact.
 These will address some of the most important challenges facing our world and we are looking for students interested in contributing to these.
 The projects are:

 1. Safe-by-Design Nanotechnology

 Developing a regulation framework to assess safety, efficacy and toxicity, and guide the future development of nanomaterials – across drug formulations, food additives and biosensors.

 2. Advanced Capture of Water from the Atmosphere (ACWA)

 Developing a low‐cost method to capture enough water from the atmosphere to alleviate the e ect of drought by providing water for consumption by humans and animals, and for irrigating plants.

 Reducing CO2 emissions in manufacturing processes and converting CO2 into commercial products through nanocatalysis.

 Simulating new materials from a single atom to fully functioning devices using quantum computers, multiscale simulation, artificial intelligence and machine learning.